CalculusSlayer/journal/git-notes/git-notes.md

 ### [git checkout](https://git-scm.com/docs/git-checkout)

-This checkout is for creating/switching to different branches in your repository.
+Git checkout is for creating/switching to different branches in your repository.

 Ex: `git checkout -b feature_branch`